puniverse/quasar/docs/index.md

 When using [AOT instrumentation](#aot), `InstrumentationTask` must be able to find the `suspendable-supers` in its classpath.

+#### Troubleshooting Fibers {#troubleshooting}

+If you forget to mark a method as suspendable (with `throws SuspendExecution` or `@Suspendable`), you will encounter some strange errors.
+These will usually take the form of non-sensical `ClassCastException`s, `NullPointerException`s, or `SuspendExecution` being thrown.
+To troubleshoot those, set the value of the `co.paralleluniverse.fibers.verifyInstrumentation` system property to `true` and run your program.
+This will verify that all of your methods are instrumented properly, or print a warning to the console letting you know which methods that should have been marked suspendable weren't.

+Do not turn on `verifyInstrumentation` in production, as it will slow down your code considerably.

 ### Channels {#channels}

 Channels are queues used to pass messages between strands (remember, strands are a general name for threads and fibers).
 If you are familiar with Go, Quasar channels are like Go channels.